CitronLabs/CitronLabs-SDK/README.md

 [![Project Status: WIP](https://img.shields.io/badge/Project%20Status-WIP-red)](https://img.shields.io/badge/Project%20Status-WIP-red)

-Please note that **Extra-C is currently under active development and is not yet functional.** Work is diligently progressing on core components; however, at this time:
+Please note that **ExtraC is currently under active development and is not yet functional.** Work is diligently progressing on core components; however, at this time:

 * There is **no official build system** in place.
 * There is **no defined contribution process**.

-Your interest in Extra-C is appreciated.
+Your interest in ExtraC is appreciated.
 If you've found this repository, please check back periodically for updates on its progress.

 ## Currently Working On